 - Triangulate a point

 - Draw 3 sided frame

 - Draw 4 sided frame

+- Draw 5 sided frame

+- Draw 6 sided frame

 - Draw 4 sided floating frame

 - Draw XYZ coordinates

 - Smooth machine measured data

+- Parametric site library

 Triangulate a point

 A common measuring method is to define a point by measuring straight line distances from two known points, and measuring the height of the unknown point.
 At it's simplest this can be done with a tape measure and level, or electronic distance measuring equipment can be used.